julioterra/yunSpacebrew/readme.md

 ## Installing Linino Scripts:
 There are two python scripts that you need to copy into the python library folder on the arduino.
-These file are: `spacebrew.py` and `getProcPid.py`.
-Here is how you can do it:
+These file are `spacebrew.py` and `getProcPid.py`, and they both reside in the spacebrew folder on the linino directory of this project.
+Here is how to copy them over:

 1. Navigate to the `linino/spacebrew` folder in the yunSpacebrew directories
 2. Run following commands:

 ```
-scp ./spacebrew.py root@juliyun.local:/usr/lib/python2.7
-scp ./getProcPid.py root@juliyun.local:/usr/lib/python2.7
+scp -r ./spacebrew root@juliyun.local:/usr/lib/python2.7
 ```

 Important: replace `juliyun.local` with the name or IP of your yun